Is Trump a sociopath?

 What Do Psychiatrists Say

 Dr. Bandy Lee — a forensic psychiatrist — has already met with members of Congress to express their concerns about Trump’s mental state and fitness for office.

 Lee leads the National Coalition of Concerned Mental Health Experts, an ensemble of mental health professionals who are worried about the potential consequences of Trump’s leadership.

 Dr. Lance Dodes, professor of psychiatry at Harvard Medical School and a fellow member of the National Coalition of Concerned Mental Health Experts says:

-Donald Trump’s speech and behaviour show that he has severe sociopathic traits.
+Donald Trump’s speech and behavior show that he has severe sociopathic traits.

 The significance of this cannot be overstated.
 While there have surely been American presidents who could be said to be narcissistic, none have shown sociopathic qualities to the degree seen in Mr. Trump.
 Correspondingly, none have been so definitively and so obviously dangerous.